Can closed accounts be removed from your credit report?

 Option 1: Formally dispute inaccuracies on your credit report

-You might be shocked to learn how common it is for credit reports to contain inaccurate information.
-A 2021 Consumer Reports study found that more than a third of volunteers noted errors in their credit reports.
-This inaccurate information can negatively impact your credit through no fault of your own.
+Many consumers are surprised to learn how common it is for credit reports to contain inaccurate information.
+A 2021 Consumer Reports study (the latest available) found that more than a third of volunteers noted errors in their credit reports.
+Most errors are simple, like a wrong middle initial or address, and don’t negatively affect your credit.
+However, some mistakes can negatively impact your credit.

 To dispute errors on your credit report, including inaccuracies about closed accounts, you need to contact the credit bureau(s) reporting the error and ask them to correct the record.
 In addition to your contact information, you’ll want to include the following in your dispute: